MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/3-tests.md

 The test suite consists of the following tests:

-**Sanity**: The [sanity test set](https://github.com/microsoft/DataConnectors/tree/master/testframework/tests/TestSuites/Sanity) validates that the tests are able to connect to the data source and the test tables with the correct schema existing in the data source.
+**Sanity**: The [sanity test set](https://github.com/microsoft/DataConnectors/tree/master/testframework/tests/TestSuites/Sanity) checks if the tests can connect to the data source and if the test tables exist with the correct schema.
 There are also tests that validate the row count and data of the NYCTaxiGreen and TaxiZoneLookup tables in the data source.

 **Standard**: The [standard set](https://github.com/microsoft/DataConnectors/tree/master/testframework/tests/TestSuites/Standard) contains various tests needed to validate the connector.
 There are tests to validate the data types and the functions/operators for Math, Date, Time, Text, and so on.
 There are also tests to validate joins between the two tables.